DaoCloud/DaoCloud-docs/docs/en/docs/install/best-practices/extend-params.md

   ...
 ```

-## Configuring Extended Parameters When Installing a Working Cluster
+## Configuring Extended Parameters When Installing a Worker Cluster

 Refer to [creating work clusters](../../kpanda/user-guide/clusters/create-cluster.md),
 and define the extended parameters in the custom parameters in Step 5.